Policies

 Safe management of the care environment Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
-The Health and Social Care Act 2008:...
+This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
+The Health and Social Care Act 2008: code of practice on the prevention...

 Type: Policies